lizziehv/cs50-sudoku/IMPLEMENTATION.md

 ```

-### Pseudocode for each component
+### Pseudocode for each object/components/functions

 #### Sudoku
 The sudoku runs as follows:
 - Execute from a command line and validate parameters
 - Initialize data structure to hold sudoku
 - If sudoku solver was called
-    - Parse sudoku from stdin
+    - Call `parse_sudoku` reading from stdin
     - Initialize a solution sudoku (initially empty)
-    - Call solver on sudoku and solution
+    - Call `solve` on sudoku and solution
-    - If solver is false
+    - If solve is false
         - Output "No solution"
-    - Otherwise, output solved sudoku
+    - Otherwise, call `print_sudoku` on solved sudoku
 - Else if sudoku create was called
-    - Call sudoku creator
+    - Call `sudoku_build` and `sudoku_ouzzle` on sudoku
-    - Output sudoku
+    - call `print_sudoku` on sudoku

+Some functions that are important for the solve and create function are found in `common.h` These are:

+#### print_sudoku
+- Loop through every row and column
+    - Print the digit in that space of the grid, followed by a space
+    - If it's the last column, don't add the space
+    - Instead add an end of line

+#### check_entry

+#### check_box
+- Loop through every row and column in the given diagonal (0-3)
+    - if the number in (diag + the loop, diag + the loop) is equal to the entry
+        - return false; this means that it would not be valid to add a number here
+- return true; it would be valid to add a number here

+#### parse_sudoku

+However, the two most important functions are found in `solve.h` and `create.h`.
+These are:

 #### Sudoku solver
 The solver runs as follows: